andrewcb/alsd/README.md

 and does not depend on Live.

-Currently alsd is very basic; it can list the tracks in a Live set, and, if the -D option is specified, list the devices on each track.
+Currently alsd is very basic; it can list the tracks in a Live set, and, optionally list the devices or MIDI clips on each track, if the -D or -C options are specified.
 For plugin devices, it lists the name of the plugin, and for AudioUnit plugins, it can usually list the preset name (if any) in use.
+Currently, only the names and durations (in beats) of clips are displayed.
 Further functionality will be added in the future.

 Usage:
 ======